Topological insulators and geometry of vector bundles: Geometry of quantum states

 \subsubsection{Parallel transport}

-Now let us insert between the slits a solenoid with magnetic flux.
-In presence of magnetic field, one adds the term $L^B= q \dot x_j \emf A_j$ to the Lagrangian, where $j=x,y,z$ and $\emf A_j$ are the vector potential components.
-Corresponding change in the action reads
+Now let us insert a solenoid with the magnetic flux in the space between the slits.
+In the presence of the magnetic field, one adds the term $L^B= q \dot x_j \emf A_j$ to the Lagrangian, where $j=x, y, z$, and $\emf A_j$ are the vector potential components.
+The corresponding change in the action reads

-According to the relation between the vector potential components and connection coefficients,
+According to the relation \eqref{Eq:ConnPot} between the vector potential components and connection coefficients,

-For a given path and a unit vector $\vec 1(0)$ at the starting point, the last expression describes a complex coordinate of the vector $e^{i\alpha}\vec 1$ that is parallel transported along the path.
-Here connection coefficients are determined with respect to the basis section $\vec 1$.
+where $\tau$ is the coordinate along the path.
+Note that the phase $\alpha$ is obtained by integrating the negative of the connection coefficient.
+It follows that the last expression describes a complex coordinate of the vector $e^{i\alpha}\vec 1$ that is \emph{parallel transported} along the path.
+Here, the connection coefficients are determined with respect to the basis section $\vec 1$.
+In this way, the concept of parallel transport naturally appears in the path integral formalism.